 In order to receive a permit to study at New Brunswick Community College, you will need to include the school’s designated learning institution number (DLI) in your application to Immigration, Refugees, and Citizenship Canada.

 You can find your DLI number on your NBCC letter of acceptance, starting with the letter “O”.
 The number is O19391556439.
-Fredericton, Miramichi, Moncton, St. Andrews and Woodstock campuses all use New Brunswick Community College’s DLI
+Fredericton, Miramichi, Moncton, Saint John, St. Andrews and Woodstock campuses all use New Brunswick Community College’s DLI

 Letter of Introduction